 These can help to decrease pain and swelling within the area if present.
 Please contact your family physician for more information before utilizing this as an appropriate method of treatment.

 Changing your footwear if it is old and well worn should be your first option.
 Well-worn shoes may exaggerate your biomechanics in a way that your body may not respond well to, which can ultimately lead to injury.
 Also, making sure that you are in proper footwear given your biomechanics and foot type is important when being active.
 Ensure that your footwear is properly fit, while providing the proper amount of support and cushioning for your activity.
 Wearing footwear with a proper rocker may be a viable option in order to decrease the activity of the calf musculature during activity.
 Implementing heel lifts into footwear may be another viable option given your biomechanics.
-Contact your Pedorthist to have your gait analysis and for a proper footwear recommendation.
+Contact your Pedorthist to have your gait analysis and for a proper footwear and custom orthotic recommendation.

 Stretching and strengthening

 Ensuring that you have the adequate strength and flexibility for the activity you are participating in is always crucial.
 Having the proper flexibility in the calf muscles (soleus and gastrocnemius) is going to be beneficial in minimizing the risk of Achilles tendinopathy.
 Eccentric stretching and strengthening programs have shown to be beneficial when dealing with symptoms of Achilles tendonitis.
 Consult a physiotherapist or Pedorthist for the proper protocols regarding this musculature.

 Refraining from activity while relieving the stressed tissue is crucial with the early detection of pain.
 If swelling is present, ice applied for 15-20 minute intervals to the area of concern can provide some pain relief.
 Talk to your healthcare professional about the proper protocol that can be implemented given the duration of your symptoms.

 Your training regimen should be modified with the presence of pain.
 Intensity, duration and frequency should all be decreased while pain is present.
 During this time, low impact and cross-training exercises, such as swimming or elliptical running can be performed in a controlled manner.
 Ask your healthcare professional about other exercises you can perform during this rehabilitation period.